-Penalties shall be imposed as per Section 15.10.2. (b)
+Penalties shall be imposed as per Section 15.11.2. (b)

 Section 15.6.
-Barking and Other Noise Caused by Dogs
+Barking and Other Noise Caused by Dogs.
 No person owning, keeping or otherwise responsible for a dog shall allow said animal to annoy another person's reasonable right to peace or privacy by making loud or other continuing noise, where such noise is plainly audible at a distance of 100 feet from the building, premises, vehicle, or other means of conveyance or housing of said dog, or where such noise is continuing for fifteen (15) minutes.
 The fact that such noise is plainly audible at said distance or continuing in excess of fifteen (15) minutes on a daily basis shall be prima facie evidence of a violation.

-15.7 No dog may be left unattended in a parked vehicle at any time of year.
+Section 15.7.
+Animals in parked Vehicles.
+No animal may be left unattended in a parked vehicle at any time of year.

-15.8 Licensing and Regulation of Dangerous Dogs
+Section 15.8 Licensing and Regulation of Dangerous Dogs.

-15.8.1 Determination of a Dog Being Dangerous
+Section 15.8.1.
+Determination of a Dog Being Dangerous.
 The Animal Control Officer shall investigate all complaints made to the Animal Control Officer, the Town of Wellfleet Police Department, the Selectboard, or the Town Administrator that any dog owned or kept within the Town of Wellfleet has attacked, bitten, or injured any person or domesticated animal, or which by its temperament, conditioning or training has a propensity to attack, bite or injure persons or domesticated animals.